-the humble and fun west valley art museum wanted to renovate the cafe and restrooms within their existing facility to attract new patrons and increase revenue. with a very limited budget and schedule, it was decided to work with many of the existing elements, concentrating mostly on new finishes.
-The design focused on the existing dominant grid of the store front glazing system between the dining area and patio. vinyl graphics break down its scale and give personality to the conventional grid. fabric strips suspended from the ceiling shapes evocative of typical suburban roof shapes, which are the dominant architectural form in the museum's suburban setting.
+The West Valley Art Museum wanted to renovate the café and restrooms within their existing facility to attract new patrons and increase revenue. with a very limited budget and schedule, it was decided to work with many of the existing elements, concentrating mostly on new finishes.
+The design focused on the existing dominant grid of the store front glazing system between the dining area and patio.
+Vinyl graphics break down its scale and give personality to the conventional grid.
+Fabric strips suspended from the ceiling shapes evocative of typical suburban roof shapes, which are the dominant architectural form in the museum's suburban setting.